-The work is competent and broadly relevant Negative Some important information and references are lacking The work displays weaknesses of understanding and superficiality Some arguments are lacking in focus, development or coherence The work may feature some significant factual errors There may be considerable proportion that is irrelevant or doesn't address the question To be awarded marks in this band the work must feature the positive traits identified (left); placement within this mark band depends upon the extent to which the positive traits are undermined by the negative traits Fail 40-49 Positive The work exhibits only rudimentary knowledge and analysis of relevant material There is evidence of some basic understanding Negative There is little evidence of awareness of essential literature, evidence or arguments Material is inadequately discussed, misrepresented or misunderstood There are significant factual errors and/or incoherent arguments The work is poorly organised The candidate may have interpreted the question in an unconvincing way with little or no reference to key terms in the question The work may be unduly brief The work may include few or no medical anthropological case studies The candidate may have failed to adhere to the rubric (e.g. by writing well but on material explicitly excluded) An otherwise competent candidate who has fallen seriously short of time may fall into upper end of this category 1-39 There is some attempt at the exercise, but it is seriously lacking in planning, content and presentation The work may show a modicum of relevant elementary knowledge but be largely irrelevant, superficial and incoherent with significant misunderstanding and errors Marks at the top end of this scale may include superficial knowledge of some relevant points Marks at the bottom end of this scale include virtually nothing, or nothing of relevance in the answer 0 Work not submitted.
+The work exhibits some knowledge and understanding of the chosen topic and the relevant evidence and ideas The work is competent and broadly relevant Negative Some important information and references are lacking The work displays weaknesses of understanding and superficiality Some arguments are lacking in focus, development or coherence The work may feature some significant factual errors There may be considerable proportion that is irrelevant or doesn't address the question May include insufficient ethnographic examples to support the argument To be awarded marks in this band the work must feature the positive traits identified (left); placement within this mark band depends upon the extent to which the positive traits are undermined by the negative traits Fail 40-49 Positive The work exhibits only rudimentary knowledge and analysis of relevant material There is evidence of some basic understanding Negative There is little evidence of awareness of essential literature, evidence or arguments Material is inadequately discussed, misrepresented or misunderstood There are significant factual errors and/or incoherent arguments The work is poorly organised The candidate may have interpreted the question in an unconvincing way with little or no reference to key terms in the question The work may be unduly brief The work may include few or no relevant ethnographic examples The candidate may have failed to adhere to the rubric (e.g. by writing well but on material explicitly excluded) An otherwise competent candidate who has fallen seriously short of time may fall into upper end of this category 1-39 There is some attempt at the exercise, but it is seriously lacking in planning, content and presentation The work may show a modicum of relevant elementary knowledge but be largely irrelevant, superficial and incoherent with significant misunderstanding and errors Marks at the top end of this scale may include superficial knowledge of some relevant points Marks at the bottom end of this scale include virtually nothing, or nothing of relevance in the answer.
+0 Work not submitted.